skijit/notes/programming/aws/developer-cert-notes.md

     - CHoose Users/Roles that can use the key for encryption/decryption
   - Goto S3 -> Create Bucket
     - Enable Default Encryption and choose the KMS key
-- **RedShift**: Datawarehouse & Data Lake
-  - Fully managed
-  - Petabyte scale
-  - Has Nodes in a cluster
-  - Each cluster runs a RedShift engine and has one or more databases
-  - **Value proposition**: 10x faster than other DB tech
-  - Can cost 1/10 the cost of on-prem datawarehouses
-- **Elasticache**
-  - In-memory clone of memcached or redis
-  - Fully-managed & scaleable

 ## SWF
 - Simple Workflow Service